Getting Started with WordPress Plugin Development

 Here’s the rest of the code needed for our plugin, followed by an explanation:

 I’ve basically pasted our meta tags into the function as-is.
 The only things I needed to modify were the values to make sure they reflected the currently shown post.
 I used the

-is_single() conditional tag to make sure that the tags are only added when a single post is shown.
+is_single() WordPress Codes (and search for “conditional_tags”) to make sure that the tags are only added when a single post is shown.

 In order to use the title, excerpt, image, etc of the current post I used template tags.
 The only bit of trickery I used was to check if the post has a featured image before displaying the Facebook tag for it.